fern-api/sync-openapi/README.md

-# Sync OpenAPI Action
+# Sync OpenAPI

-A GitHub Action to sync OpenAPI specifications from your source repository to a target repository (like fern-config).
+A GitHub Action to sync files from your source repository to a target repository (like fern-config).

 ## Usage